 Also in the Business Environment and Business Support section of the draft Covid-19 Economic Recovery Action Plan of the LEP there is reference to the high technology cluster in advanced engineering such as for autonomous vehicles.
-A longer term action against the objective of to 'Increase the level of foreign direct investment in Leicester and Leicestershire' is to 'Increase targeted foreign direct investment in Leicester and Leicestershire Enterprise Zones ...'
+A longer term action against the objective of to 'Increase the level of foreign direct investment in Leicester and Leicestershire' is to 'Increase targeted foreign direct investment in high value-added sectors, with respect to the two Leicester and Leicestershire Enterprise Zones ...'